fdesanti/fdesanti/README.md

   />
 </h2>

-<h3>I'm Federico, a PhD student in Astrophysics & Astronomy at University of Milano‑Bicocca</h3>
+<h3>I'm Federico, a PhD student in Astrophysics & Astronomy at University of Milano Bicocca</h3>

 <p>I'm currently working on:</p>
 <ul>